xdrip/xdrip_docs/docs/calibrate/calibrate.md

 <img src="../images/CAL04.png" />

-Looking into your calibration datatable you will see new entries corresponding to raw BG measurements used to define define the calibration:
+Looking into your calibration data table you will see new entries corresponding to raw BG measurements used to define define the calibration:

 1. This is the value you entered (converted if necessary in mg/dl)
 2. Same value but in the unit you use with xDrip+ (here in mg/dl but will show also in mmol/l)